DataTalksClub/machine-learning-zoomcamp/.tmp/mlzoomcamp-homework-research/critique.md

 - [OPEN] The generator modifications are not yet tagged in the sibling git repository.
 Before public publication, tag or vendor that exact revision and rerun the checksum gate from a clean checkout.

+## Follow-up implementation review

+- [FACT homework-2026-implementation] The remaining draft assignments now have concrete 2026 paths instead of copied 2025 references.
+HW5 and HW10 share the same generated lead artifact and API.
+HW8 and HW9 share an explicit image preprocessing definition, while HW9 grades a frozen ONNX asset rather than a student's stochastic export.
+- [FACT homework-2026-implementation] Deployment and Lambda builds were run locally.
+The API and Lambda container returned the same checksummed-model outputs as direct inference.
+The release and tabular homework validators still pass after these changes.
+- [OPEN homework-2026-implementation] Live Kubernetes behavior remains unverified in this environment because `kind` and `kubectl` are not installed.
+  The manifests are syntactically valid and should be smoke-tested in CI or by a clean-checkout reviewer.